DamilolaAhmadu/Movie-Recommendation/README.md

 The following modelling approach was used in the project:

-1. Loading & exploring the Movie and User ratings data
+1. Loading & exploring the Movies and User ratings data
 2. Creating User-Item Matrix, User-User and Item-Item similarity matrices for Movie Recommendations
 3. Creating feature and applying ML models to predict the ratings for unseen movies for a user